 Cross River Falls

 You’ll see this waterfall as you drive on Highway 61.
 Park your car in one of the parking lots and view the falls from the pedestrian bridges.
 You’ll get a great birds-eye view.
+This is another easy-access and handicap-accessible waterfall.
 Learn More >

 Temperance River Falls

 7620 West Hwy 6, Schroeder, MN

 View the series of falls and river gorges with a short quarter-mile walk from Highway 61.
 Follow the trail north of the highway to see the Hidden Falls.
 This is another hike that requires a bit of effort and maybe muddy in the spring, but it's well worth the hike.
 Please, use caution when exploring the river, especially in the gorge area.
 The river here is incredibly dangerous.
 Please don't swim in it any time of the year, and be especially cautious in the spring as muddy edges can give away and the rapids in the river are very powerful.

 Onion River Stair Step Falls